Oregon State vs. San Jose State: Odds, spread, over/under - September 3

 Oregon State vs. San Jose State: Odds, spread, over/under and other Vegas lines - September 3

-The San Jose State Spartans (0-1) will look to upset the No. 18 Oregon State Beavers (0-0) on Sunday, September 3, 2023 at CEFCU Stadium.
-The Beavers are without a doubt the favorites in this one, with the line sitting at 16.5 points.
-An over/under of 55.5 points has been set for the outing.
+The No. 18 Oregon State Beavers (0-0) play the San Jose State Spartans (0-1) on Sunday, September 3, 2023 at CEFCU Stadium.
+The Beavers are heavy favorites in this one, with the spread sitting at 16.5 points.
+The over/under for the contest is 55 points.

-You can see odds, spreads, over/unders and more across multiple sportsbooks for the Oregon State vs. San Jose State matchup in this article.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Oregon State vs. San Jose State matchup.

 Oregon State vs. San Jose State Game Info